 Hardware and software manufacturers represent the Physical address or MAC address in different hexadecimal formats that are 12 digits (6 byte or 48 bits), as shown in the following:

 The leftmost 6 digits (24 bits) called an “OUI” which associated with the adapter manufacturer.
 Every manufacturer registers and obtains MAC OUI as assigned by the IEEE. the manufacturer often possesses many OUI numbers associated with their different products.

 The rightmost digits of a MAC address represent an identification number for the particular device.
 Devices manufactured by the same vendor OUI, each is given their own unique 24-bit number.

 Finding MAC Addresses on a computer

 We often see various representations of MAC addresses which depend on devices and operating system.
-Cisco routers and switches use the form XXXX.XXXX.XXXX where X is a hexadecimal character.
+Cisco routers and switches also uses the address in the form of XXXX.XXXX.XXXX where X is a hexadecimal character.